Primary Teachers' Collective Agreement

 9.1.6 The process to be followed at the time of the restructuring to determine what entitlements, if any, are available for employees who do not transfer to the new employer are set out in the rest of this Part.
 Part 9.1 as a whole shall be read in conjunction with those provisions.

-Note: Attention is drawn to the application of the State Sector Act 1988 section 77HA (restriction of compensation for technical redundancy arising from closure or merger of schools).
+Note: Attention is drawn to the application of section 605 of the Education and Training Act 2000 (restriction of compensation for technical redundancy arising from closure or merger of schools).

 9.2 Surplus Staffing